 Designing molecules to be better medicines

-As a graduate student working towards a PhD degree in medicinal chemistry at the University of Washington, Jonathan Palmer ’19 uses a variety of chemistry approaches to learn more about which molecules might make good drugs.
+As a graduate student working toward a PhD in medicinal chemistry at the University of Washington, Jonathan Palmer’19 uses a variety of chemistry approaches to learn which molecules might make good drugs.

 Highlights from Beloit: Participating in research experiences and internships both on and off campus.
 Presenting research at national conferences.
 Studied abroad for a semester to experience research in a bigger (and messier!) lab environment.

 Most relevant Beloit class: Protein and DNA Biochemistry.
 In that class I gained a really detailed understanding of protein structure and small molecule interactions with proteins; this is crucial as proteins are often drug targets.
 In this course I learned to use molecular visualization software.